 Blocker issues should be raised immediately and a team scrum or email regarding the deliverables should be sent to the Team members, if necessary.

 - 1. A tester should check the Network connection whether the Wi-Fi network or Sim Card network is available or not.
-It may be a case of network failure and the absence of Validation message.
+It may be a case of network failure and the absence of a Validation message.

 - 3. Check whether it is a failure of the environment which you have set for the testing.

-- 5. Check whether it is regressive issue then it will be easier for the development team to fix the issue faster.
+- 5. Check whether it is a regressive issue then it will be easier for the development team to fix the issue faster.

 - 6. Check whether the Database and Hosting server are working fine or not.

-If we are expecting a bug as blocker then we have to analyze the root cause of the bug.
+If we are expecting a bug as a blocker then we have to analyze the root cause of the bug.
 We have to also keep in mind the timeline and deliverables of the product and try to conquer the situation which a blocker has created.